 Because of many things, Mills River is a great place for families with children to consider.
 First of all, many other families with children live here, making Mills River a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Mills River has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Mills River’s overall crime rate is lower than average for the country.

 The people who call Mills River home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mills River residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Mills River include German, Irish, Scots-Irish, and Scottish.
+Important ancestries of people in Mills River include English, German, Irish, Scots-Irish, and Italian.